$39 Essential • DOCX • 5–10 mins

 Suggested structure

-Headline: Dump Truck Operator | Haulage | Safety & Production (truthful).
+Headline: Dump Truck Operator | Haulage | Safety & Production.

-Tickets/Licences: list the facts.
+Tickets & Licences: list the facts.
 If not held, do not imply it.

-Example skills (pick what’s true)
+Example skills (pick what is true)

 Pre-start inspections